 “When Anne Arundel County in Maryland was segregated, there was a place called Carr’s Beach (now Chesapeake Harbor), a summer haven for African Americans where the coolest people on the planet in music came: soul musicians Little Richard and James Brown, jazz legend Billie Holiday.
-Carr’s Beach was a major stop for these legendary artists.” – Annapolis Mayor Gavin Buckley
+Carr’s Beach was a major stop for these legendary artists.” – Annapolis Mayor Gavin Buckley.

 THE BEACH

 Carr’s Beach, at one time one of the leading beaches for east coast African Americans, was known affectionately called, “The Beach.”
-Although “The Beach” no longer exists as a vacation getaway spot, Carr’s Beach and its neighboring Sparrow’s Beach were two of the major Chesapeake Bay resorts that catered exclusively to African Americans between the 1930s and the 1960s.
+Although “The Beach” no longer exists as a vacation getaway spot, Carr’s Beach and its neighboring Sparrow’s Beach were two major Chesapeake Bay resorts that catered exclusively to African Americans between the 1930s and the 1960s.
 Owned by sisters, Elizabeth Carr Smith and Florence Carr Sparrow, the beaches were a vacation retreat for black families in the Mid-Atlantic region.

 ORIGINS OF CARR’S BEACH

-Following the death of Elizabeth Carr in 1948, Carr’s Beach came under the control of William L. “Little Willie” Adams, a businessman/numbers operator who formed Carr’s Beach Amusement Company and infused badly needed capital into the resort’s operations.
-With his resources, Adams expanded both the entertainment and recreation opportunities for old and young alike.
-He insured that by the 1950s Carr’s Beach was one of the major stops for major African American artists and musicians on the Chitlin’ Circuit, a group of venues throughout the East and South which catered to black audiences.
-Among the entertainers who performed on weekends during the summer months were jazz legends such as Billie Holiday, Duke Ellington, Count Basie, Ella Fitzgerald, Dinah Washington, and Lionel Hampton, as well as soul artists Ray Charles, James Brown, Jackie Wilson, Little Richard, Otis Redding, the Supremes, the Commodores, Cab Calloway, The Temptations, Ike and Tina Turner, The Shirelles, and Wilson Pickett.
-Rock ‘n’ Roll pioneers Fats Domino and Buddy Holly also performed at Carr’s Beach.
-On July 21, 1956, an estimated 70,000 people traveled to Carr’s Beach to hear Chuck Berry perform, although only 8,000 made it past the gates because the grounds were filled beyond capacity.
-By the early 1960s, the list of popular entertainers included Little Richard, Lloyd Price, Etta James, Aretha Franklin, the Shirelles, the Coasters, and the Drifters.
+Notable performers who graced the stage during the summer weekends included jazz legends like Billie Holiday, Duke Ellington, Count Basie, Ella Fitzgerald, Dinah Washington, and Lionel Hampton, as well as soul icons such as Ray Charles, James Brown, Jackie Wilson, Little Richard, Otis Redding, The Supremes, the Commodores, Cab Calloway, The Temptations, Ike and Tina Turner, The Shirelles, and Wilson Pickett.
+Rock ‘n’ roll pioneers Fats Domino and Buddy Holly also performed at Carr’s Beach.
+One memorable event took place on July 21, 1956, when an estimated 70,000 people flocked to the beach to see Chuck Berry perform, though only about 8,000 made it past the gates due to overcrowding.
+By the early 1960s, the venue hosted even more iconic artists, including Little Richard, Lloyd Price, Etta James, Aretha Franklin, The Shirelles, The Coasters, and The Drifters.

 In addition to the annual rival dance contests held between African American beachgoers from Washington, D.C. and Annapolis, local residents recalled that whites also visited the beaches, making them two of the first venues in Maryland which developed a sizeable interracial clientele.
 Because of the crowds, the beaches organized their own special police force.
 As a safe and welcoming vacation destination, Carr-Sparrow Beach attracted the attention of people from diverse racial backgrounds who enjoyed good black music.
 Carr’s Beach was often the last stop for the entertainers who played the Howard Theatre in D.C. and/or the Baltimore Royal Theatre before they headed Down South to perform.